vkorehov/mesos-dns/docs/docs/configuration-parameters.md

 ##  Mesos-DNS Configuration Parameters

 Mesos-DNS is configured through the parameters a json file.
-You can point Mesos-DNS to a specific configuration file using the argument `-config="pathto/file.json"`.
-If not configuration file is passed as an argument, Mesos-DNS will look for file `config.json` in the current director.
+You can point Mesos-DNS to a specific configuration file using the argument `-config=pathto/file.json`.
+If not configuration file is passed as an argument, Mesos-DNS will look for file `config.json` in the current directory.

-An example configuration file includes the following fields:
+The configuration file should include the following fields:

 ```
 {